 - [聞こえない] kikoenai

-The first two sentences pass the idea that you don’t want the person to say anything and the last two sentences pass the idea that you don’t want to hear anything.
-Sometimes it is used to kill or cut off some subject, gossip, criticism or complaint that you do not want to hear or similar situations.
+The first two sentences convey the idea that you don't want the person to say anything, and the last two sentences convey the idea that you don't want to hear anything.
+It is sometimes used to kill or cut something, gossip, criticize or complain that you do not want to hear or similar situations.

-To finish I will leave some words that in certain situations can give the idea of a “shut up” or “silence”.
-I hope you enjoyed the article, we appreciate the comments and sharing, be sure to read our other articles below.
-Read More: Baka Meaning
+Finally, I will leave some words that in certain situations can give the idea of a "shut up" or "silence".
+I hope you enjoyed the article, we appreciate the comments and shares, be sure to read our other articles below.

-- Shimau [仕舞う] Finish, stop, finish and close;
+- Shimau [仕舞う] End, stop, end and close;

 - Tojikomeru [閉じ込める] lock, silence, imprison;